taejs/book-exploring-async-basics/src/9_1_file_module.md

 uses a `completion` based model (which means it can let you know when the data is read into your buffer).

+> With the introduction of [io_uring](https://kernel.dk/io_uring.pdf) linux has arguably made significant improvements in this regard, and now supports a _completion_ based model as well.
+At the time of writing this book it's still early but the reports so far has been very promising.
+We might expect to see changes in the way we handle cross platform eventloops in the future due to the fact that there is now two major systems supporting high performance completion based models.

 It makes sense for a completion based model to try to do this asynchronously, but since the real effect are so small and the code complexity is high (especially when you're writing a server that is cross platform) most implementations find that using a thread pool